-Javier Martínez-Picado is ICREA Research Professor at the AIDS Research Institute irsiCaixa in Barcelona, an institution that works to advance clinical research and translate results into patients care.
-He is also associate professor at the University of Vic (UVic-UCC).
-He received his PhD from the University of Barcelona where he subsequently became associate professor lecturing on different microbiology-related subjects.
-In 1996, he joined the Massachusetts General Hospital as postdoctoral fellow of the Harvard Medical School, where he engaged in AIDS research.
-In 2000, he obtained a position as biomedical researcher of the Spanish Health Department appointed to the Hospital "Germans Trias i Pujol" in Badalona (Barcelona).
-Dr. Martínez-Picado serves on different government, academic and industry advisory boards and has published extensively on HIV treatment strategies and HIV pathogenesis in international journals.
+Javier Martinez-Picado is ICREA Research Professor at the IrsiCaixa AIDS Research Institute in Barcelona.
+He is also an associate professor at the University of Vic, and an elected member of the Royal Academy of Science and Arts of Barcelona.
+He obtained his PhD in Microbiology from the University of Barcelona, where he also lectured as an associate professor.
+In 1996, he joined Massachusetts General Hospital as a research fellow at Harvard Medical School, where he focused on HIV/AIDS research.
+In 2000 he obtained the position of biomedical researcher at the Spanish Health Department appointed to the Hospital Germans Trias de Badalona.
+In 2006 he obtained his current ICREA position.
+Dr. Martinez-Picado serves on different government, academic and industry advisory boards.
+He has given numerous invited lectures in multiple countries, and has published more than 240 articles on virology and immunology topics, mainly related to the pathogenesis of HIV, in international journals.